cloudnative-pg/cloudnative-pg/docs/src/crd.md

 A PostgreSQL cluster object can be defined through the following parameters available in the `spec` key of the manifest:

-- `affinity`: affinity/anti-affinity rules for Pods
+- `affinity`: affinity/anti-affinity rules for Pods.
+More details in the ["Affinity"](crd.md#affinity) section.
 - `backup`: configuration of the backup of the cluster.
-More details in the [Backup configuration](crd.md#backup-configuration) section.
+More details in the ["Backup configuration"](crd.md#backup-configuration) section.
 - `bootstrap`: how to create this new PostgreSQL cluster.
-More details in the [Bootstrap](crd.md#bootstrap) section.
+More details in the ["Bootstrap"](crd.md#bootstrap) section.
 - `description`: description of the PostgreSQL cluster
 - `imageName`: name of the container image for PostgreSQL
 - `imagePullSecrets`: list of maps with secrets for pulling the PostgreSQL image
 - `instances`: number of instances required in the cluster, with `instances - 1` replicas (**required**)
-- `nodeMaintenanceWindow`: Define a maintenance window for the Kubernetes nodes
+- `nodeMaintenanceWindow`: Define a maintenance window for the Kubernetes nodes.
+More details in the ["Node maintenance window"](crd.md#node-maintenance-window) section.
 - `postgresql`: configuration of the PostgreSQL server.
-More details in the [PostgreSQL server configuration](crd.md#postgresql-server-configuration) section.
+More details in the ["PostgreSQL server configuration"](crd.md#postgresql-server-configuration) section.
 - `primaryUpdateStrategy`: strategy to update the primary as part of a rolling update: automated (`unsupervised`) or manually triggered (`supervised`)
 - `resources`: resources requirements of every generated Pod.
-More details in the [Resources](crd.md#resources) section.
+More details in the ["Resources"](crd.md#resources) section.
 - `startDelay`: allowed time in seconds for a PostgreSQL instance to successfully start up (default 30)
 - `stopDelay`: allowed time in seconds for a PostgreSQL instance to gracefully shut down (default 30)
 - `storage`: configuration of the storage of PostgreSQL instances.
-More details in the [Storage configuration](crd.md#storage-configuration) section.
+More details in the ["Storage configuration"](crd.md#storage-configuration) section.

 ## Bootstrap